Q: Why do my ice cubes appear cloudy?

 For more facts about fluoride, visit our Fluoride Fact Sheet.

 Maine Water has an extensive program of water quality protection that includes land ownership, watershed inspections, and source water quality monitoring.
-In addition, regular water quality testing is done in all of our water systems and continues to show that the water delivered to our customers is in compliance with state and federal drinking water standards and is safe to drink.
+In addition, regular water quality testing is done in all of our water systems and continues to show that the water delivered to our customers is high-quality and in compliance with state and federal drinking water standards.
 Our water quality testing data is regularly reviewed for potential changes or trends and any customer water quality complaint is escalated to professionals in our water quality team.

 When water looks milky or cloudy when pouring from the faucet, it is likely due to air being released from the water.
 This mostly happens in the winter and is usually noticed more in the hot water.